-4. Lighting Improvements.
-Such improvements shall be planned

-and adopted through a Lighting District.
+- 4.4.
+Lighting Improvements.
+Such improvements shall be planned and adopted through a Lighting District. - 1.5.
+Public Art/Original Art Murals and Public Art Installations.
+Program.

-5. Public Art/Mural Program.
 The permanent installation of public art or murals shall be subject to approval by the Cultural Affairs Department.

-- 6. Public parking structures to serve pedestrian centers.
-Such public parking structures must serve a significant number of commercial, employment, and/or residential destinations that are easily accessible via a short walk of 750 feet or less from the parking structure. - 7.
+Public Art Installations shall be registered pursuant to the requirements of Section 19.85.4 of the Los Angeles Administrative Code or the requirements of Section 91.107.4.6 of the Los Angeles Municipal Code.
+Original Art Murals shall be registered pursuant to the requirements of Section 22.119 of the Los Angeles Administrative Code. - 4.6.
+Public parking structures to serve pedestrian centers.
+Such public parking structures must serve a significant number of commercial, employment, and/or residential destinations that are easily accessible via a short walk of 750 feet or less from the parking structure. - 4-7.
 Façade Improvements.
-Such improvements to building facades may include repair or replacement of old or worn building surfaces, grill work, paint, and signage. - 8.
+Such improvements to building facades may include repair or replacement of old or worn building surfaces, grill work, paint, and signage. - 4.8.
 Other Improvements.
 Such improvements will be of a permanent nature and will directly eliminate blight or improve aesthetics or traffic safety within either the Sign District or the "sign impact area". - b.
 A Community Benefits Program shall include only those Community Benefits Measures directly attributable to the establishment of the new Sign District.
 No credit for community benefits shall be granted for measures already implemented or that would be implemented even if no Sign District were established. - c.
-In approving a Community Benefits Program, the decision-maker must find that the Community Benefits Measures in concert with the approved sign reduction requirement, if any, provide a public benefit substantially equivalent to the sign reduction requirement specified in Section 13.11 C1b above. - d.
+In approving a Community Benefits Program, the decision-maker must find that the Community Benefits Measures in concert with the approved sign reduction requirement provide a public benefit substantially equivalent to the sign reduction requirement specified in Section 13.11 C1b above. - d.
 All approved Community Benefits Measures must be implemented before any sign permit may be issued for new signs allowed in conjunction with the Community Benefits Program. - 3.
-Exceptions within the Greater Downtown Housing Incentive Area.
-For Sign Districts located within the Greater Downtown Housing Incentive Area, neither sign reduction nor community benefits shall be required for the types of projects described in this paragraph.
-The City Council finds that because these types of projects provide a uniquely significant reduction in blight and improvement in aesthetics for the historically blighted and economically pivotal Downtown area, they inherently meet the required findings (e) and (f) enumerated in Paragraph 4 of Subsection B of this Section without the provision of sign reduction or community benefits, as otherwise provided for in this Subsection.
+Exceptions for the Rehabilitation of Historic Buildings within the Greater Downtown Housing Incentive Area.
+For Sign Districts located within the Greater Downtown Housing Incentive Area, neither sign reduction nor community benefits shall be required for the types of projects described in this paragraph rehabilitation of historic buildings, where off-site sign rights are being used to incentivize blight reduction through the rehabilitation of buildings within a National Register Historic District and approved signs have been determined by the Department of City Planning's Office of Historic Resources to comply with the Secretary of the Interior's Standards for the Treatment of Historic Properties.
+In such Sign Districts, off-site sign rights may be granted only after the completion of a rehabilitation project, as that term is defined in the ordinance that creates the Sign District.
+The City Council finds that because these types of projects provide a uniquely significant reduction in blight and improvement in aesthetics for the historically blighted and economically pivotal Downtown area, they inherently meet the required findings (e) and (f) enumerated in Paragraph 4 of Subsection B C of this Section without the provision of sign reduction or community benefits, as otherwise provided for in this Subsection.